-Insomnia Part 2 - Version 2see first installment here, and Part 2 Version 1 here)
+Insomnia Part 2 – Version 2

 Our sleepless protagonist is browsing in a bookstore – immediately drawn to photo books of space phenomena – when she sees this: